Skip to main content

 Most advice on making money on OnlyFans optimizes the wrong thing, it talks posting schedules and subscriber counts while the actual revenue is happening somewhere else.
 Before any tactic is worth running, the mechanic has to be right: where the money is really made, what moves it, what it costs in hours nobody screenshots, and the point where earning more stops being a content question at all.

-How money is actually made on OnlyFans
+How creators actually make money on OnlyFans

 This is not a minor distinction.
 It inverts almost every piece of common advice.
 It is why many of the highest-earning accounts run a low-price or even free subscription: a cheap sub is not the product, it is a customer-acquisition lever that maximizes how many people you can then build a relationship with and sell to directly.
 Get the mechanic wrong and you optimize the wrong number, you push sub price and post frequency while the actual revenue engine, the inbox, goes underworked.